Advertisement

 Continuing to smoke

-About 14 percent of American men still smoke as of 2020, even though the negative health effects—such as an increased risk for heart disease, lung disease, cancer, stroke, and infertility—are well-established.
+About 13 percent of American men still smoke as of 2021, even though the negative health effects are well-established.
+These include an increased risk for heart disease, lung disease, cancer, stroke, and infertility.

-Men who smoke are 17 times more likely to die from bronchitis and emphysema and 23 times more likely to die from cancer of the trachea, lung, and bronchus.
+Men who smoke are 17 times more likely to die from bronchitis and emphysema and 23 times more likely to die from cancer of the trachea, lung, and bronchi (the tubes that channel air through the lungs).
 Middle-aged male smokers are also nearly four times more likely to die from heart disease.

 If you don’t smoke, don’t start.
-If you do, it’s time to kick the habit.
-Talk to an HCP about medications and cessation techniques that can help you quit smoking.
+If you do, it’s time to stop.
+Talk to an HCP about medications and techniques that can help you quit smoking.
 You could also consider joining an American Lung Association Freedom From Smoking program in your area or find out more about available programs from your health plan or local hospital.

 men jogging